 We previously filed an intellectual property suit against [24]7 Customer, Inc. in the Southern District of New York on March 6, 2014 seeking damages on the grounds that [24]7 reverse engineered and misappropriated our technology to develop competing products and misused our business information.
 On June 22, 2015, [24]7 Customer, Inc. filed suit against us in the Northern District of California alleging patent infringement.
 On December 7, 2015, [24]7 Customer Inc. filed a second patent infringement suit against us, also in the Northern District of California.
 On March 16, 2017, the New York case was voluntarily transferred and consolidated with the two California cases in the Northern District of California for all pre-trial purposes.
-Recent court rulings in our favor have invalidated multiple [24]7 patents that were asserted in the patent cases.
-Trial for our intellectual property and other claims asserted against [24]7 in the original litigation is currently set for November 26, 2018.
+Recent rulings by both the Court and the United States Patent Office in our favor have invalidated the majority of [24]7 patents that were asserted in the patent cases.
+Trial for our intellectual property and other claims asserted against [24]7 in the original litigation is currently set for April 1, 2019.
 We believe the claims filed by [24]7 are without merit and intend to defend them vigorously.